 4. Gloves: This is an easy and inexpensive way to add some prints or pops of color into an outfit, I always keep a spare pair in my car.

-5. Scarves & Hats (it’s a tie for me): My ears are always freezing so hats are an essential, I love knit ones because I can easily throw them in almost any size bag once I get inside.posted almost 5 years ago
+5. Scarves & Hats (it’s a tie for me): My ears are always freezing so hats are an essential, I love knit ones because I can easily throw them in almost any size bag once I get inside.posted about 5 years ago

 4 pretty hot dress